 While acceptance is important, it is equally necessary to speak your mind and keep the channel of communication open.

 - Getting Through To Your Partner

 For interracial couples, one of the biggest hurdles might be communicating through cultural differences, language barriers, and varied perspectives.
 Lack of a common language may also stunt communication severely.
-When partners don’t speak the same native tongue, expressing emotions, conveying information, clarifying misunderstandings, and pulling humor could be stressful.
+When partners don’t speak the same native tongue, expressing emotions, conveying information, clarifying misunderstandings, and misunderstood humor could be stressful.
 Here are a few ways to overcome the barrier:

 - Encourage and learn each other’s native language to build your vocabulary and chemistry.

 - Communication is more than words.
 Rather than limiting it to a verbal and written conversation, convey ideas and viewpoints through actions.